Extra Crunch roundup: Livestream e-commerce, growth marketing interviews, CEO for a day – TechCrunch

 Promoting everything from cosmetics to food, social media stars use Taobao, TikTok and other platforms to livestream products and take questions from the audience.

-On Taobao’s Single’s Day Global Shopping Festival in 2020, livestreams racked up $6 billion in sales, twice as much revenue as the year prior.
+On Taobao’s Singles Day in 2020, livestreams racked up $6 billion in sales, twice as much revenue as the year prior.

 Sensing a trend, Western startups are getting in on the action, with companies like Whatnot and PopShop.Live raising rounds to build out their infrastructure.
 Looking forward, Alanna Gregory, senior global director at Afterpay, says she foresees four major trends: